imilos/researchers-api/README.md

 ## CI/CD

-The image generation runs on each push.
+The image generation runs on each push to any branch.